-Recently, I attended a TAG Marketing panel event: CMO Roundtable Reveals: Which Marketing Metrics Matter – What’s Actionable and Why
+Recently, I attended a TAG Marketing panel event: CMO Roundtable Reveals: Which Marketing Metrics Matter – What’s Actionable and Why.
+I came away with a list of Marketing Interview Questions to qualify digital marketers.

 The all-star line-up consisted of: